NirlekaPlay/asymptote-engine/docs/articles/ai/ai.md

 entity, if it is empty, then it will simply stop.

 ## Activities
-Activities are simply a way to group behaviors.
+Activities are simply a way to group behaviors and their order of execution.
 Such as `WORK`, `PANIC`, and `CORE`.
 And only run under specific conditions, such as whether certain memories are populated, not populated, or simply registered.